EHDEN/CSVViewer/README.md

 # Features

 - Allows to add comments per csv file which are saved in the main folder as json file.
-- A documentation.json is can be provide that can contain instructions per file or folder.
+- A documentation.json can be provided that can contain instructions per file or folder.

 # Screenshots